apache/beam/website/www/site/content/en/documentation/basics.md

  1. The runner splits an incoming element before starting any processing.
  2. The runner starts running your processing logic on each sub-element.
- 3. If the runner notices that some sub-elements are taking longer than others, the runner halts processing of those sub-elements and splits again.
+ 3. If the runner notices that some sub-elements are taking longer than others, the runner splits those sub-elements further and repeats step 2.
- 4. Repeat from step 2.
+ 4. The sub-element either finishes processing, or the user chooses to checkpoint the sub-element and the runner repeats step 2.

 You can also write your splittable `DoFn` so the runner can split the unbounded processing.
 For example, if you write a splittable `DoFn` to watch a set of directories and output filenames as they arrive, you can split to subdivide the work of different directories.
-This allows a hot directory to be split off and given additional resources.
+This allows the runner to split off a hot directory and give it additional resources.

 For more information about Splittable `DoFn`, see the following pages: